dngami/CS321/Assignment_2/Readme.md

 -------------------------------------------------------------------------------
 Other Functions used:
 GTHEX: Gets hexadecimal digits and displays them.
-HXDSP: Expands hexadecimal digits for display
+HXDSP: Expands hexadecimal digits for display.
-CLEAR: Clears the display
+CLEAR: Clears the display.
 RDKBD: Reads from keyboard.

-CURDT: Data of display
+CURDT: Data of display.
-UPDDT: Updates Data field of the display
+UPDDT: Updates Data field of the display.
-CURAD: Address of display
+CURAD: Address of display.
-UPDAD: Updates Address field of the display
+UPDAD: Updates Address field of the display.

 -------------------------------------------------------------------------------